-a=dtls-connection:existing
+a=dtls-id:abc3dl

-A 'dtls-connection' attribute value of 'new' indicates that a new DTLS association MUST be established.
-A 'dtls-connection' attribute value of 'existing' indicates that a new DTLS association MUST NOT be established.
+A 'dtls-id' attribute that contains a new value indicates an intention to establish a new DTLS association.
+A 'dtls-id' attribute that contains a previously assigned value indicates an intention to reuse an existing association.

-Unlike the SDP 'connection' attribute for TLS, there is no default value defined for the 'dtls-connection' attribute.
+There is no default value defined for the SDP 'dtls-id' attribute.
 Implementations that wish to use the attribute MUST explicitly include it in SDP offers and answers.
-If an offer or answer does not contain an attribute (this could happen if the offerer or answerer represents an existing implementation that has not been updated to support the attribute defined in this specification), other means needs to be used in order for endpoints to determine whether an offer or answer is associated with an event that requires the DTLS association to be re-established.
+If an offer or answer does not contain an attribute (this could happen if the offerer or answerer represents an existing implementation that has not been updated to support the attribute defined in this specification or an implementation which allocates a new temporary certificate for each association and uses change in fingerprint to indicate new association), other means needs to be used in order for endpoints to determine whether an offer or answer is associated with an event that requires the DTLS association to be re-established.

-The mux category [I-D.ietf-mmusic-sdp-mux-attributes] for the 'dtlsconnection' attribute is 'IDENTICAL', which means that the attribute value must be identical across all media descriptions being multiplexed [I-D.ietf-mmusic-sdp-bundle-negotiation].
+The mux category [I-D.ietf-mmusic-sdp-mux-attributes] for the 'dtlsid' attribute is 'IDENTICAL', which means that the attribute value must be identical across all media descriptions being multiplexed [I-D.ietf-mmusic-sdp-bundle-negotiation].

-For RTP-based media, the 'dtls-connection' attribute apply to whole associated media description.
+For RTP-based media, the 'dtls-id' attribute apply to whole associated media description.
 The attribute MUST NOT be defined per source (using the SDP 'ssrc' attribute [RFC5576]).

-The SDP Offer/Answer [RFC3264] procedures associated with the attribute are defined in Section 5
+The SDP offer/answer [RFC3264] procedures associated with the attribute are defined in Section 5